Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 • features of the microclimatic environment.

-Flea-induced atopic dermatitis occurs in almost every animal.
-Most often this happens with insufficient care.
+Atopic dermatitis, caused by fleas, is detected in almost every animal.
+Most often this happens due to insufficient care.

 Main symptoms